wp-plugins/easy-appointments/readme.txt

 12. Admin panel - Report - Time table overview

 == Changelog ==

+= 1.7.0 =
+* New option for subject of email admin notification
+* New option for "Send form" email notifications
+* Unistall script.
+Now after uninstall database tables of plugin will be removed
+* Bug fix for extended time for appointment after editing in admin panel

 = 1.6.0 =
 * Fix issue with activating the plugin and error output